lastmjs/general-application-architecture/README.md

 - [ ] Finish the diagram: https://www.draw.io/#G0B2XvotCal76YWDlrb1N4eXRLZ28
 - [ ] Turn this into a beautiful website by using one of those static site generator things.
 Find the best one for software documentation
 - [ ] Explain the use of the observer pattern or functional reactive patterns like Observables or RXJs to synchronize state in the components section
+- [ ] Explain that in general Actions have as their purpose causing side-effects to the global application state in some way.
+Services however, even if they are impure (side-effects or side-causes within them, such as generating dates, random numbers, accessing databases), do not have as their end to change the application state.
+They do not mutate the application state.
+They are services to be used by the actions or components to help construct the data that will be used to change the application state.